Updated: July 14, 2025

 | ADAS handling | Planned from start; full documentation | Varies — confirm explicitly |

-| Approval speed | May require more coordination initially | Often faster at first authorization |
+| Initial approval speed | May require more coordination upfront | Often faster at first authorization |

-| Warranty | Shop’s written warranty (often lifetime) | Shop + insurer guarantee |
+| Warranty | Shop’s written warranty (often lifetime) | Shop + insurer-backed guarantee |

 | Your deductible | Same — does not change | Same — does not change |

-| Documentation quality | Thorough; OEM citations, photos, scans | Ask explicitly — varies by shop |
+| Documentation quality | Thorough: OEM citations, photos, scans | Ask explicitly — varies by shop |

 -